iCliniq Logo

 • Eventual disability.

-• When the fracture puts pressure on the spinal cord, there can be problems with walking and controlling bowel and bladder function, muscle weakening, and tingling sensation of regions supplied by the affected nerve.
+• When the fracture puts pressure on the spinal cord, problems with walking and controlling bowel and bladder function can occur, as well as muscle weakening and a tingling sensation in regions supplied by the affected nerve.

 Who Is at Risk for Spinal Compression Fracture?